-"Customer service transformation has been vital to Virgin Experience Days' survival"
+"Customer service transformation has been vital to Virgin Experience Days' survival"by

 Virgin Experience Day's chief customer officer, Danni Rush, explains the role her customer service team has played in keeping the business aloft in the last 12 months.